zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 **Symptom:**

-Zowe extensions that access the ZSS APIs such as the `security-mgmt/classes/default-class/profiles` endpoint fail and the following error is written to the log
+Zowe extensions fail when accessing the ZSS APIs such as the `security-mgmt/classes/default-class/profiles` endpoint.
+The following error is written to the log.

 ```
 BPXTLS failed: rc=-1, return code=163, reason code=0x0be80820